Voiteh/Gecon/README.md

-# Gecon
+# Gecon - GEneric CONverter of data models for Ceylon
-GEneric CONverter of data models for Ceylon.
 This framework is created to ease everyday tasks regarding conversion between models.
 It is not directed to one of specific use case, like json <-> model conversion, but can be used in many.

 ## Guide